lawsocsg/lawsoc-clinic-manual/docs/juvenile-issues.md

 The parent must bring the following documents:

 -   The child’s Birth Certificate (either the original or photocopy).
 -   The child’s Identity Card, if possible.
 -   The Custody and Access Order, if the parents are divorced.

 **Step 2: Pre-complaint counselling**

-Before the complaint is sworn, the parents and the child will be attended to by a Social Worker from the Singapore Children's Society who will try to resolve the matter without the intervention of the Court.
-[263]_ In the meantime, the case will be adjourned for 4 weeks pending the outcome of the counselling sessions.
-[264]_
+Before the complaint is sworn, the parents and the child will be attended to by a Social Worker from the Singapore Children's Society who will try to resolve the matter without the intervention of the Court.[^14] In the meantime, the case will be adjourned for 4 weeks pending the outcome of the counselling sessions.[^15]

 In the event that Court intervention is still necessary, the Magistrate will confirm that the parent is proceeding with the complaint before calling for a Social Report on the child.
-Pending the preparation of the Social Report, the Court may remand the child either in a Place of Detention (either the Singapore Boys’ Home or the Toa Payoh Girls’ Home).
-[265]_
+Pending the preparation of the Social Report, the Court may remand the child either in a Place of Detention (either the Singapore Boys’ Home or the Toa Payoh Girls’ Home).[^16]

-The parent will be informed of the date to return to Court when the Court will make the appropriate orders.
-[266]_
+The parent will be informed of the date to return to Court when the Court will make the appropriate orders.[^17]

-**Step 3: Return to Court**\  [267]_
+**Step 3: Return to Court**[^18]

 The parent must bring the child along on the return date.
 The Magistrate and 2 Panel Advisers to the Juvenile Court will discuss and consider the